Amazon ACoS Benchmarks by Category (2026)

 Average Amazon ACoS in 2026

-The cross-category average ACoS in 2026 is 32.48%, based on compiled 2026 industry data.
-Most accounts sit between 25% and 36%.
-But the median across the ten categories below is closer to 27.5%, because a handful of high-ACoS categories pull the blended mean upward.
+The cross-category average ACoS in 2026 is 34%, based on compiled 2026 industry data cross-checked against Autron-managed accounts.
+Most accounts sit between 25% and 40%.
+The median across the ten categories below is closer to 31%, because a handful of high-ACoS categories like Clothing pull the blended mean upward.

 Median ACoS by category